Dinesh9928/Dinesh9928/README.md

 ## 🙋‍♂️ About Me
+- 🌱 I’m currently a Computer Engineering Student and Freelance Full Stack Developer

-- 👯 I’m looking to collaborate on **OpenSource Projects**
+- 👯 I’m skilled in C++ ,and Python

 - 👨‍💻 Currently learning to Build Recommeder System and  Advance Deep learning Models

 - 📫 How to reach me **dineshprasad9928@gmail.com**